abridged/discord-bot-template/README.md

    - Verify if any services are already running
    - Start or restart the ngrok tunnel, Discord bot, and Next.js server
    - Verify all services are running correctly
+   - After services are restarted, test your bot by typing `/ping` in your Discord server

 2. **Manual restart (if needed)**:
    If you prefer to restart services manually: